 For a single-digit Speed Dial, press and hold the digit or press the digit, then press .
-For a double-digit Speed Dial, press the first digit and hold the second digit or press the first and second digits, then press .
+For a double-digit Speed Dial, press the first digit and hold the second digit or press

 Prepending a Stored Number

 Prepend can be used if you are out of your home system area and need to add the area code to an existing number in your phone's memory.
 When a Contacts entry or message callback number is displayed, you can add to the beginning of the original number.
 However, you cannot edit the original number.